Propaganistas/Laravel-Phone/README.md

   The validator will check if the number is valid in at least one of provided countries, so feel free to add as many country codes as you like.

 - You provide a dedicated country input field (keyed by *ISO 3166-1 compliant* country codes) to allow end users to supply a country on their own.
-Make sure the country field is named similar as the phone field but with *_country* appended for automatic discovery, or provide your custom country field name as a parameter to the validator:
+Make sure the country field has the same name as the phone field but with *_country* appended for automatic discovery, or provide your custom country field name as a parameter to the validator:

     ```php
     'phonefield'            => 'phone',